markandey/codefoo/README.md

 # Sublime Text 2: codefoo plugin

-This plugin helps you in retrieving code snippet from web If you are looking for code snippet from web, do not leave the browser simply
+This plugin helps you in retrieving code snippet from web

+Do not leave the browser simply get in 3 easy steps

  1. type the query
  2. select